 The posterior cervical tender points for C2-C6 are located laterally to the spinous process of the superior vertebrae.
-This is because the spinous process of each vertebrae descends to the next vertebrae, making the spinous process of the superior vertebrae on the same plane as the vertebrae inferior.
+This is because the spinous process of each vertebra descends to the next vertebrae, making the spinous process of the superior vertebrae on the same plane as the vertebrae inferior.
 These tender points can be palpated bilaterally.

 Picmonic's rapid review multiple-choice quiz allows you to assess your knowledge.